dirkjanotterspeer2001-glitch/AFCycDesign/README.md

 # Prosculpt_AFCycDesign
-Protein design and sculpting using Rosetta and Deep learning methods (RFDiff and Alphafold2)
+Protein design and sculpting using Rosetta and Deep learning methods (RFDiff and AFCycDesign)

 ![image](pipeline_pic.png)
 ## Description